 Erie is the second-most affordable and ranks second for claims experience, but it has the best customer service of the insurance companies profiled.

 Premiums for drivers in their 60s are similar to drivers between 30 and 50 years old but tend to increase for those in their 70s due to increased accident frequency.
 If you wish to save on your rates, you can find the cheapest coverage for seniors by comparing quotes across several companies.

 The second-cheapest insurer, costing an average of $619 per year

 Lower score on coverage availability as it lacks common add-on options

 Senior drivers in North Carolina seeking the best customer experience should consider purchasing an auto insurance policy from Erie, the second-most affordable insurer in the state.
 Cost-conscious seniors can also take advantage of the company’s discount for retired persons.

-The insurer offers roadside service, including towing and mechanical repair costs if your car breaks down.
 Its rental car expense coverage is available to drivers with comprehensive insurance, allowing them to select from six classes of rental car options.
 This coverage ensures drivers continue to have transportation after an accident.

 The better car and new car protection coverages from Erie can help seniors get a replacement for their totaled vehicle with a new one of the same or better model.
 Policyholders may also receive payments for personal property damaged or lost while in an insured vehicle.